RealWagmi/anon-integration-guide/projects/goddog/README.md

    - "Withdraw 50% of my $GOGLZ position from @GODDOG"
    - "Withdraw 100% of my $WAGMI position from @GODDOG"

-4. Reabalance
+5. Rebalance
+   - "Rebalance $BOOP Vault on @GODDOG"
+   - "Rebalance $GOGLZ Vault on @GODDOG"
-   - "Reabalance on 0xabc...def Vault from @GODDOG"
+   - "Rebalance $WAGMI Vault on @GODDOG"

 ## Pain Points Solved